nomeata/rec-def-pearl/aec/README.md

     True

-The files `dominators.hs` and `minesweeper.hs` contain further example without comments; they accompany blog posts that you can google for, if you want (but this will deanonymize the authors).
+The files `dominators.hs` and `minesweeper.hs` contain further example without comments; they accompany blog posts that you can google for, if you want.

 The file `program-analysis-hatafun.hs` contains the example from Appendix D.1 using Hatafun; load it using `ghci program-analysis-hatafun.hs` from the home